 As interest grew, Grant Speed was commissioned to create the "heroic" sized statue of Buddy Holly.
 In 1979, a concert was held to help pay for the statue, and a plaque was installed to honor the first inductee of the "Walk of Fame", Lubbock's own Buddy Holly.
 A second concert was held in 1980 and Littlefield's Waylon Jennings became the next inductee.

-“The West Texas Walk of Fame” honors those individuals who have devoted a significant part of their lives to the development of and/or gained recognition in the promotion or production of the arts, music and/or entertainment and who have a strong affiliation to Lubbock and the West Texas area.
+“The West Texas Walk of Fame” honors those individuals/groups with a strong connection to Lubbock and the West Texas area who have devoted a significant part of their lives to the development and production of the performing and visual arts and whose body of work has been influential nationally in one of more of these areas.
 The West Texas area, for the purposes of this program, is generally interpreted as a 150-mile radius of Lubbock.

 From its early beginning until today, many singer/songwriters, musicians, visual artists, actors, poets, producers, and entertainers have been honored in "The West Texas Walk of Fame."